Why Adalo Is Perfect for Building an Instacart Clone

 - Rating and review system: Two-way ratings between customers and shoppers to maintain service quality

-Why No-Code Platforms Work for Delivery Marketplaces
+Why AI-Powered Platforms Work for Delivery Marketplaces

 Planning Your Instacart Clone: User Roles and App Architecture